These green hue Matcha Pancakes really bring the ordinary pancakes to a new whole level because they are packed with antioxidants and flavor.

 1. Do not overmix the batter

-To avoid overmixing, firstly mix the wet and the dry ingredients separately.
+To avoid overmixing, firstly mix the wet and dry ingredients separately.
 When combining the dry and wet ingredients, make a well at the center of dry ingredients and then pour in the wet ingredients.
 Just mix until it is well incorporated.
 The consistency should resemble a slightly thick, but still lumpy cake batter.

 2. Rest the batter

 You need to rest the batter so that the starch molecules in the flour are absorbing the liquid in the batter, giving the batter a thicker, more viscous consistency.
 Moreover, resting allows the gluten in the flour to relax.
 This means that your pancakes are much more likely to come out light and fluffy.

 Ideally, set the batter aside for 15-20 minutes.
 If you do not have time, rest the batter for 5 minutes minimum.
 Sometimes pancake batter can be made ahead and stored in the refrigerator overnight.
 Since the baking powder may lose some of its potency overnight, add a little extra.